BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 If the weather is sunny you will see an Ice Cream Cart here.

-!shop("Opal Ward Ice Cream Shop", ["Vanilla Ice Cream", "Choc Ice Cream", "Berry Ice Cream", "Blue Moon Ice Cream"])
+!shop("Opal Ward Ice Cream", ["Vanilla Ice Cream", "Choc Ice Cream", "Berry Ice Cream", "Blue Moon Ice Cream"])

 Every day the Ice Cream Shop appears, there is a 1 in 21 chance that they will be selling the rare Blue Moon Ice Cream.
 Note that talking to the vendor when they are not selling the ice cream activates a cooldown timer of one day, during which time they will not sell Blue Moon Ice Cream not matter how many times you reset.
 However, if you save *before* speaking to them, you can reset the game until they are carrying Blue Moon Ice Cream.
 It is too expensive for us right now by far, but should you ever want to buy it, keep this trick in mind.